ctphoenix/Python-Course-Material/chapter9.md

 ---
-title       : Case Study 7 - Movie Analysis
-description : Description of the Movie Analysis.
+title       : Case Study 7 - Movie Analysis: Data Cleaning description : [The Movie Database](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a database of 5000 movies catalogued by [IMDB](http://www.imdb.com/).
+The information available about each movie is its budget, revenue, rating, actors and actresses, etc. In this Case Study, we will use this dataset to predict whether any information about a movie can predict how much money a movie will make.
+We will also attempt to predict whether a movie will make more money than is spent on its budget.
 --- type:NormalExercise lang:python xp:100 skills:2 key:07ea54b341

 ## Exercise 1

-[The Movie Database](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a database of 5000 movies catalogued by [IMDB](http://www.imdb.com/).
-The information available about each movie is its budget, revenue, rating, actors and actresses, etc. In this Case Study, we will use this dataset to predict whether any information about a movie can predict how much money a movie will make.
-We will also attempt to predict whether a movie will make more money than is spent on its budget.

-To perform prediction and classification, we will primarily use the two models we recently discussed: generalized linear regression, and random forests.
-We will use linear regression to predict revenue, and logistic regression to classify whether a movie made a profit.
-Random forests come equipped with both a regression and classification mode, and we will use both of them to predict revenue and whether or not a movie made a profit.

 In this exercise, we will import our necessary libraries and read in the data.